-The initial premium rates for current retirees used for this valuation show minimal change from the initial premium rates used in the October 1, 2016 VEBA valuation.
 Since participation in the fully-insured HAP plan is minimal in relation to the other coverage (less than 1% of participation), the HAP plan was not used in the development of the rates.

-For employees hired after 1/1/1997, BCBS PPO2, ASR PPO1, and ASR PPO3 are the only medical plan available to non-Medicare retirees.
+For employees hired after 1/1/1997, BCBS PPO2, ASR PPO1, and ASR PPO3 are the only medical plans available to non-Medicare retirees.
 The prescription drug plan is the same as the plan offered to current retirees.
 We have developed separate premium rates for these future retirees in order to reflect the non-Medicare medical benefit differences.